The Trick To Smoking Delicious Half Chicken

 Carve off your favorite bits and enjoy what you've made next to some cornbread, coleslaw, or roasted vegetables.
 Add some of your favorite barbecue sauce, too, if you like.

 Now you've got all the skills you need to smoke a delicious half chicken like a pro.
 With a competition-quality recipe like this in your pocket, you'll be the talk of the town after your next barbecue.
+Add a bit of bbq sauce and a side dish, and you're all set!
+The cook time isn't that long, the result is definitely worth it, and you can customize this recipe to smoke chicken wings or breast meat - you'll get amazing results every time!
 But even more than that, check out another tutorial on how to smoke chicken.
 This is an easy to follow recipe right here:

 If you liked this recipe guide, make sure to share it with any chicken lovers you know.
 Tell us about any tips or tricks you picked up down below.